forlond/phpunit-testing-tools/docs/psr_log.md

 Using an `array` may be not very flexible when you only want to check part of the context or when the values are not easy to assert.
 In this case, it is recommended to use PHPUnit constraints.

-This repository provides `AssociativeArrayContains`, a versatile constraint suitable for several use cases.
+This repository provides `ArrayContains`, a versatile constraint suitable for several use cases.

 This constraint allows to declare an array shape.
 When the `strict` mode is `true`, then the array shape must match all the keys from the original array.
 The `strict` mode can be disabled to assert partial associative arrays.